Geek4IT/Geek4IT.github.io/_posts/2014-9-7-A Programmer's Guide To Data Mining.md

 	- Step 2, we iterate through the following steps ten times:
 	- Step 3, we sum up the results.

+- Leave-One-Out: In the machine learning literature, n-fold cross validation (where n is the number of samples in our data set) is called leave-one-out.
+We already mentioned one benefit of leave-one-out— at every iteration we are using the largest possible amount of our data for training.
+The other benefit is that it is deterministic.

 [Chapter 6: Naïve Bayes](http://guidetodatamining.com/chapter-6/)

 [Chapter 7: Naïve Bayes and unstructured text](http://guidetodatamining.com/chapter-7/)